gardiol/ha-solarman-wiki/Home.md

 _Here you can read about some of the need-to-knows, excessive integration features as well many general energy tips and tricks_

-## 💡 Tips and Tricks
+> [!TIP]
-If you are not living in a place where is energy cost calculated as sum of all three phases (e.g. Germany) but living in a place where is energy cost calculated for each phase individually (e.g. Czechia) in a three-phase systems then set the Zero Export value to at least 100 W. You will save some money! 😉
+> If you are not living in a place where is energy cost calculated as sum of all three phases (e.g. Germany) but living in a place where is energy cost calculated for each phase individually (e.g. Czechia) in a three-phase systems then set the Zero Export value to at least 100 W. You will save some money! 😉

 # ✍ Changes
 _What you need to know before for example switching from Stephan Joubert's integration._